IREMBERE/plsql-window-functions-IREMBERE-OLIVIER-28392/README.md

 Provide cheaper fuel to households;

-Create direct jobs for youth & women in production/distribution;
+Create direct jobs for youth and women in production/distribution;

 Turn waste into profit, keeping communities cleaner.